Ferki-git-creator/fsp/README.txt

 - For longer repeated blocks, the algorithm searches for patterns up to 5–6 characters long.
 - Longer patterns improve compression for large repeated sequences without increasing complexity.

+BYTE-EXACT STORAGE (NEW IN 2.1)

+- REF and LITERAL are stored as raw bytes for exact size tracking.
+- LITERAL stores 1 byte per character.
+- REF stores 1 byte for position + 1 byte for length (on small test data) or more bytes depending on data size.
+- Compressed data can be saved directly to a file (e.g., output.txt) and decompressed without additional metadata.

 SIMPLE EXPLANATION